-- There will be weekly/bi-weekly assignments (reading and programming assignments), which you will not need to turn in and on which you'll not be graded.
-It is however important that you work on the assignments in order to properly learn the class material and be able to do well in the term projects. - You will need to select two term projects to work on, on which you'll be graded.
-Each project will be worth 30% of the total course credit. - You'll need to submit a 4-8 page report for each of two projects (the first project report will be due around end of October, and the second project report will be due by the end of the semester). - ▷ You will also need to make a single 15-20 min presentation of your work closer to the end of the semester. - You will have significant freedom in choosing your own topic(s) for the projects, and you are encouraged to choose a topic that closely aligns with (or is an extension of) your current research area, if any. - ▷ You are free to consult the internet for working on your projects.
-But your projects should be your own individual and original work. - The remaining 40% of the total course credit will be on class participation.
+- There will be weekly/bi-weekly assignments (mostly programming assignments).
+You will need to turn them in by the submission date mentioned with each assignment.
+While you can discuss an assignment with your classmates before you start working on it, you should solve the assignment entirely by your own self.
+Your submission should be your own individual and original work completed entirely by your own self, and should NOT be a collaborative effort.
+These assignments will be worth 30% of the total course credit. - You will need to select two term projects to work on.
+Each project will be worth 30% of the total course credit. - ➤ You'll need to submit a 3-5 page report for each of two projects (the first project report will be due around end of October, and the second project report will be due by the end of the semester). - ▶ You will also need to make a single 15-20 min presentation of your work closer to the end of the semester. - You will have significant freedom in choosing your own topic(s) for the projects, and you are encouraged to choose a topic that closely aligns with (or is an extension of) your current research area, if any. - You are free to consult the internet for working on your projects.
+But your projects should be your own individual and original work. - The remaining 10% of the total course credit will be on class participation.